 In 1980, the Weingart-Lakewood Family YMCA, funded with a gift from the Weingart Foundation, was dedicated.
-The foundation provided additional funding in 1983 for the construction of The Centre at Sycamore Plaza.
+The foundation provided additional funding in 1983 for the construction of The Centre in the Lakewood Civic Center.

 Opened in 1985, The Centre features a 7,000 square-foot assembly room for receptions, cultural events and banquets; meeting rooms totaling more than 5,000 square feet; a 2,500 square-foot arts and crafts studio; the 2,500 square-foot city council chambers; and the 2,000-square-foot CityTV video production facilities.

 The city also acquired the land along the eastern bank of the San Gabriel River near Carson Street that had formerly been the Spiller Stables.
 In 1980, this became the Lakewood Equestrian Center, a boarding facility for horse owners and a training center for riders and their mounts.
 When Rynerson Park expanded, the equestrian center became part of the park.

 Rynerson Park’s $1.4 million expansion project in 1990 included jogging paths, picnic shelters, and an outdoor fitness center, earning the city an environmental award from the California Parks and Recreation Society.
 Also in 1990, the Mayfair Park activity building was demolished and the John Sanford Todd Community Center and Swim Pavilion, honoring the city’s first city attorney, were built.